davidtrestini/PNpedia/Core post-Newtonian quantities/Fluxes/Angular momentum flux/Circular orbits/Spinning/Nonprecessing/Without tidal effects/README.md

-# Flux of energy for spinning, non-precessing, structureless compact binaries on elliptic orbits
+# Flux of angular momentum for spinning, non-precessing, structureless compact binaries on circular orbits

-The file ``flux.txt`` contains the flux of energy for spinning, non-precessing (i.e. aligned or antialigned spin), structureless (no tidal effects) compact binaries on elliptic orbits
+For spinning, non-precessing (i.e. aligned or antialigned spin), structureless (no tidal effects) compact binaries on circular orbits, the flux of angular momentum through future null infinity is given:
+    * in terms of the orbital frequency $x$ in the file ``flux_infinity_x.txt``
+    * in terms of the waveform frequency $x_{22}$ in the file ``flux_infinity_x22.txt``

+Note that when expressed in terms of the orbital frequency, the flux depends on the arbitrary scale $b_0$, which is related to the choice of slicing in relating near-zone and far zone quantities.
+This arbitrary constant also appears in the binding angular momentum, and drops out of the balance law.

+The result is given at 4PN accuracy, including all non-spinning, spin-orbit, spin-spin, cubic-in-spin and quartic-in-spin terms.

 ## Notations